 Whitish or pale bluish-grey thallus to 6cm diameter.
-It is distinctive because of its whitish rimed cups with dark brown or blackish centres.
+It is distinctive because of its white rimmed apothecia with black centres.

-Occurs on well-lit, nutrient-rich trees, often in the nodes of twigs and branches.
+Occurs on well-lit, nutrient-rich fences and trees, often in the nodes of twigs and branches.

 All year round